corporalcat/HTB-writeups/Atom/index.md

 When getting one of the key, it gives me an encrypted password.
 ![](enpass.png)

-I can't identify what kind of encryption this is, but the exploit from PortableKanban says that it can decrypt passwords from the the PortableKanban.pk3 file.
+I can't identify what kind of encryption this is, but the exploit from PortableKanban says that it can decrypt passwords from he PortableKanban.pk3 file.
 So I just take a wild guess and try to decrypt it using the exploit script.

 I modify the script to just decrypt the encrypted password from redis.
 ```bash